 Lastly, please note that this tweak will not survive a device reboot.
 If you feel that this tweak improved your device performance, you can apply it at boot using an Init.d script.

-Did this tweak improve your device responsiveness overall?
+Did this tweak increase touch sensitivity of your Android device’s touchscreen overall?
 Let us know in the comments section below.